Get Early Access with the Sandbox Preview

 - Move a sandbox to a preview instance.

-Every Salesforce customer has access to at least one sandbox, a test environment, where they can build and test new features before releasing them into production.
+Most every Salesforce customer has access to at least one sandbox, a test environment, where they can build and test new features before releasing them into production.
 You can also use a sandbox to preview and test new features, in your own configuration, before they’re released.

 Some features are enabled automatically.
 Those features are immediately visible to all Salesforce users when the release is in production.
 With a preview sandbox, you can evaluate new features ahead of time and determine if any communication will be helpful.
 Your users will definitely appreciate the heads up.